itismarcii/Interactive-Ocean-Wave-Simulation-With-Compute-Shaders-in-Unity/README.md

 # Interactive-Ocean-Wave-Simulation-With-Compute-Shaders-in-Unity :: Bachelor Thesis release

+Interactive Ocean Wave Simulation with Compute shader in Unity is an approach to an interactive ocean surface that focuses on the performant implementation for a Unity game environment.

 Das Projekt beinhaltet 6 pre-offical-release versionen und eine Tutorial version.

 - v0.1 : Generierung der Gerstner wave in Unity